 What Makes Elderly-Focused Gummies Different

-Let's get specific about why formulating for this demographic demands a completely different approach.
+Let's get specific.
+Formulating for this demographic demands a completely different approach.

 The Stability Crisis

-Elderly consumers often have specific deficiencies in vitamins and minerals that are notoriously difficult to stabilize in gummy formats.
-We're talking about vitamin D, where 60% of adults over 65 show insufficient levels.
-We're talking about vitamin B12, where malabsorption becomes increasingly common.
-And we're talking about essential minerals like calcium and magnesium.
+Elderly consumers often have specific deficiencies in vitamins and minerals notoriously difficult to stabilize in gummy formats.
+Vitamin D, where 60% of adults over 65 show insufficient levels.
+Vitamin B12, where malabsorption becomes more common.
+Essential minerals like calcium and magnesium.

-These are precisely the nutrients that struggle most in gummy formats.
+These are the nutrients that struggle most in gummy formats.

 Vitamin D3 in an unprotected gummy matrix?
 You're looking at 40-50% potency loss within 12 months.
 B-vitamins face similar degradation in humid environments.
 Minerals create off-flavors and texture problems that compound over time.